xulihang/ImageTrans_plugins/mangaTranslatorOCR/README.md

 3. Download and unzip the OCR CTC model into the same folder: [ocr-ctc.zip](https://github.com/zyddnys/manga-image-translator/releases/download/beta-0.3/ocr-ctc.zip).
 This OCR model supports Korean while the OCR model in the previous step only supports English, Chinese and Japanese.
 Its speed is also higher.
 4. Download the [OCR 48px model](https://github.com/zyddnys/manga-image-translator/releases/download/beta-0.3/ocr_ar_48px.ckpt) and its [dictionary](https://github.com/zyddnys/manga-image-translator/releases/download/beta-0.3/alphabet-all-v7.txt) into the same folder.
 This OCR model has a higher accuracy but requires GPU.
 5. Start the server by running `run.bat`.
 6. Put the `mangaTranslatorOCR` plugin files into the `plugins` folder.
-Get the plugins files: [mangaTranslatorOCRPlugin.zip](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/mangaTranslatorOCRPlugin.zip).
+Get the plugins files: [mangaTranslatorOCRPlugin.zip](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/mangaTranslatorOCRPlugin.zip). (not needed for the latest version of ImageTrans)

 If you are using macOS or Linux, please configure the environment by yourself.